circular-time/dejavu/README.md

 Furthermore, it stores data in a binary tree that is not self-balancing.
-Values that naturally occur in lexicographical order, such as time-based UUIDs, should be hashed before caching for optimal performance.
+Values that naturally occur in lexicographical order, such as time-based UUIDs, should be hashed (or have their bytes rearranged so that the random bits come first) before caching for optimal performance.

 ## Space complexity
 `dejavu.Cache` occupies exactly _n_ (log _k_ + 2 log _n_) bits of memory to